ki-editor/ki-editor/docs/src/normal-mode/other-movements.md

 ## Swap cursor with anchor

 Keybinding: `%`
-Memory aid: `%` looks contains two circles which looks like two ends.
+Memory aid: `%` looks contains two circles which look like two ends.

-In Ki, each selection contains a cursor and the anchor.
+In Ki, each selection contains a cursor and an anchor.

 By default, the cursor sits on the first character of the selection, and the anchor sits on the last character of the selection.

 For example, if the current selection is `hello world`, then the cursor sits on `h`, while the anchor sits on `d`.

-The anchor serves as a visual aid, making it easier for you to recognize when the selection range has been modified.
+The anchor serves as a visual aid, making it easier to recognize when the selection range has been modified.

 This is especially necessary when using selection modes such as [Syntax Tree (Fine)](./selection-modes/syntax-tree-based.md#syntax-tree-fine), where occasionally, the start of a selection remains the same while the end of it changes.